libp2p/docs/content/concepts/nat/dcutr.md

 connection upgrade fails or A is a NATed node without public addresses, then B initiates the DCUtR protocol.

-The DCUtR protocol involves the exchange of `Connect` and `Sync` messages between A and B. Node B also measures the RTT of the relay connection between the two nodes.
+Node B also measures the RTT of the relay connection between the two nodes.
 If the connection is successful, A and B can upgrade to a direct connection and close the relay connection.
 If the connection is unsuccessful, they can continue using the relay connection.
 Once the two nodes have synchronized, they can simultaneously open a connection to each other's addresses, allowing for successful hole punching.